Richard Torrez: Early career

-On March 3, 2024 at Desert Diamond Arena in Glendale, AZ, Torrez defeated Donald Haynesworth via first-round TKO.
+On March 3, 2024, at Desert Diamond Arena in Glendale, AZ, Torrez defeated Donald Haynesworth via first-round TKO.

-Torrez was scheduled to face Brandon Moore on May 18, 2024 at Pechanga Arena in San Diego, CA. Torrez won the fight by TKO in the fifth round.
+Torrez was scheduled to face Brandon Moore on May 18, 2024, at Pechanga Arena in San Diego, CA. Torrez won the fight by TKO in the fifth round.

 Torrez was scheduled to face Joey Dawejko at Desert Diamond Arena in Glendale, AZ on September 20, 2024.
 He won the fight via fifth-round disqualification of his opponent, who lost his mouthpiece multiple times throughout the bout.

 Torrez was scheduled to face Guido Vianello in Las Vegas on April 5, 2025.
 Torrez Jr would win the fight by unanimous decision (98–91, 98–91, 97–92).
 Vianello was deducted a point for holding in the second round.
 Due to the high volume of holding and the sporadic nature of the action, the fight was criticized by the boxing press as being "ugly," though Torrez's ability to pressure and land his right hook out of his southpaw stance was commended.

+In his next bout, he stopped Tomáš Šálek in the first round at Arena Coliseo in San Luis Potosí, Mexico, on November 15, 2025.

+Torrez suffered the first defeat of his professional career when he was knocked out 55 seconds into the second round of his fight with Frank Sánchez at the Pyramids of Giza in Egypt on May 23, 2026.